 The OIM was asked by the Denver City Council recently to launch a full investigation into the DPD’s response to the George Floyd protests.
 In a letter of response, Mitchell noted that the office was asked to evaluate the DPD’s use of physical force, chemical agents, riot gear, surplus military equipment and riot gear, among others, and the handling of community complaints regarding alleged misconduct during the demonstrations.

 The answer: “We accept.”

-This request came in the same timeframe the DPD implemented policy changes to use of force and body-worn cameras.
+This request came as the DPD implemented policy changes to use of force and body cameras.
 In a June 7 press release, the DPD announced three “significant” changes to its practices.
 The DPD no longer allows, without any exceptions, chokeholds or “carotid compression technique” and officers need to report to a supervisor if they intentionally point a firearm at any person — a move designed to improve data collection and evaluation on these incidents — and the DPD Metro/SWAT unit “will activate their body-worn cameras when executing tactical operations.”

 “We will continue to evaluate our policies with community input and make improvements as needed in the interest of public and officer safety,” said Chief of Police Paul Pazen.

 According to Denverite, when protests started in support of removing officers involved in George Floyd’s death, the activities closed down I-25.
 Law enforcement responded in normal uniforms, but after an officer was struck with a rock, riot-gear and tear gas were deployed.

 Mitchell noted in his response letter that given the length of the demonstrations in Denver, conducting the investigation will require reviewing hundreds “if not thousands” of hours of camera footage, radio transmissions and community video as well as digesting large volumes of documentary evidence and command staff, line officer and community member interviews.